The River Annan District Salmon Fishery Board

 Ostensibly the Act that the Board works under only covers the management of salmon stocks (plus sea trout which are regarded as a salmon under Scots Law) and does not cover the management of freshwater stocks (coarse fish, trout, grayling ect).
 It does not however preclude this so the River Annan District Salmon Fishery Board, since 1997, has taken a more holistic approach to fishery management and looks after the river to the best of its ability for all fish.

-In order to ensure that regulations are adhered to the Board employs an Clerk, a Director and an Operations Manager.
+In order to ensure that regulations are adhered to the Board employs an Clerk and a water bailiff.